Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 - the nature of the child’s behavior, his purposefulness (regulatory maturity);

-- features of speech development;
+- peculiarities speech development;

-- affective and emotional characteristics of the child;
+- affective and emotional characteristics child;

 CONDITIONS

-In this case, children who are simply not physically in the classroom may not get into the risk group, but a completely normative, but sick child easily, by indirect signs (fatigue, irritability, low level of mental activity), can fall under the gun of a psychologist.
+In this case, the risk group may not include children who are simply not physically in the class, but a completely normal, but easily ill child, indirect signs(fatigue, irritability, low level mental activity), may fall under the radar of a psychologist.

 Observation should take place in various educational (life) situations.
 You can even describe these situations.